mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 It can be about anything you want.
 I'll help you spiffy it up and distribute it to the open source community.

-Here's some projects previous cs100 students have done:
+Here's some projects previous cs100 students have created:

-* Henry Garcia and Daniel Ramirez created [the git game](https://github.com/hgarc014/git-game): a game to help people learn git commands
+* Henry Garcia and Daniel Ramirez created [the git game](https://github.com/hgarc014/git-game): a game to help people learn git commands; this was really popular, and I think a sequel covering some more advanced features of git would be a huge success

 * Jamal Moon created [PacVim](https://github.com/jmoon018/PacVim): a game to help people learn vim commands

 * Thomas Liu and Adam Chao created [regexProgram](https://github.com/Liniarc/regexProgram): a tutorial to help students learn regular expression programming

+* Rica Feng and Stanley Cohen's [Melody Matcher](https://github.com/MiaoXiao/Melody-Matcher): a game for improving your tone recognition

 #### adding documentation